Shinmera/lquery/README.md

 Keep in mind that the lexical environment is not the same at compile-time as at run-time.

 Often times you'll also want to retrieve multiple, different values from your current set of nodes.
-To make this more convenient, you can use the <code>COMBINE</code> form:
+To make this more convenient, you can use the `COMBINE` form:

 ```
 (lquery:$ "a"
   (combine (attr :href) (text))
   (map-apply #'(lambda (url text) (format T "[~a](~a)" text url))))
 ```

 lQuery uses vectors internally to modify and handle sets of nodes.
 These vectors are usually modified instead of copied to avoid unnecessary resource allocation.
 This however also means that lQuery functions are possibly side-effecting.
-If you pass an adjustable vector into lQuery through INLINE or similar, it will not be copied and therefore side-effects might occur. lQuery will automatically copy everything else that isn't an adjustable vector through `ENSURE-PROPER-VECTOR`.
+If you pass an adjustable vector into lQuery through `INLINE` or similar, it will not be copied and therefore side-effects might occur. lQuery will automatically copy everything else that isn't an adjustable vector through `ENSURE-PROPER-VECTOR`.
 If you do want to pass in an adjustable vector, but make sure it doesn't affect it, use `COPY-PROPER-VECTOR`.

 Test Suite
 ----------